vgXhc/bus_tracker/README.md

 # bus_tracker: Tracking the Madison Bike Week bus
-This is a Shiny app that tracks Madison Metro bus number 148.
+This is a Shiny app that shows the position of selected buses by vehicle ID.
+For example, [Madison Bikes](http://www.madisonbikes.org) runs advertisements for Madison Bike Week on some buses, or you can track the new battery-electric buses

 ![The Madison Bike Week 2020 bus](bus_photo.jpg)

 # Functionality
 Creates a `leaflet` map that shows the bus position, with a button to manually refresh the position.
 A popup message provides information about which route the bus is on.

-# Issues and future improvements
-- issue: currently shows empty world map when bus is not in service; should provide explicit message instead